ibm-cloud-docs/watson-assistant/algorithm-version.md

 {:swift: .ph data-hd-programlang='swift'}
 {:gif: data-image-type='gif'}

-# Algorithm version
+# Algorithm version and training
 {: #algorithm-version}

 The **Algorithm version** setting allows you to choose which {{site.data.keyword.conversationshort}} algorithm is used for training.
+Your assistant is trained when you update the content or settings, or through [automatic retraining](#algorithm-version-auto-retrain).
 {: shortdesc}

 There are three choices: